baasbox/docs/source/index.md

 BaasBox provides a native Android SDK, to further ease development of mobile applications.
 The SDK is distributed as a jar.
 To get started download it from the [download section](http://www.baasbox.com/download) of the website, and put it in the libs folder of your project.
+You can also use maven gradle or maven to depend on the library:

+``compile 'com.baasbox:baasbox-android:0.7.4'``

 #### Initialization